samuelgozi/nano-schema/README.md

 });
 ```

-Currently if the object matches the schema, then it will "not throw",
+If the passed object adheres to the schema, then the method will not throw an error.
-This will be changed in near future to returning a `true` or an array of errors.

-### What happens when it doesn't match?
+### What happens the validation fails?

-When an object doesn't match a schema, an error message that tells us exactly which property caused
+When an object fails to validate, the `validate` method will throw an error with a message explaining exactly how the validation failed, and what property caused the error.

-it will be thrown.
-Lets show an example with the schema above.
+Lets show an example with the schema above:

 ```js
 schema.validate({